 Well, some of that is true.

-And as we’ve explained in detail, the real-world sink rate of fluorocarbon is pretty modest.
+And the real-world sink rate of fluorocarbon is pretty modest.

 But all this sinking talk misses the point: crappie are lazy predators, and a jig that sinks too quickly past them won’t attract a bite!